-On a regular basis, many of us commonly deal with a slew of digestive issues that seem to come on without warning.
-Digestive woes are far from pleasant and commonly include diarrhea caused by the usage of antibiotics, irritable bowel syndrome, and inflammatory bowel disease1.
-Probiotics are commonly only associated with countering the symptoms of antibiotic medications when in fact they have a far wider range of applications.
-Usage has been shown to be highly effective in the treatment of common gastrointestinal (GI) and vaginal mucosal infections2.
-Additionally, its modulation of gut microbiota has positive effects on the reduction of cancer risk, body weight, insulin sensitivity, chronic system inflammation, glucose, and fat metabolism3,6.
+Digestive woes are far from pleasant and can come without warning.
+Some common digestive issues include diarrhea caused by the use of antibiotics, irritable bowel syndrome, and inflammatory bowel disease1.
+Probiotics have been shown to be very effective in the treatment of common gastrointestinal (GI) and vaginal mucosal infections2.
+Additionally, by maintaining a healthy gut microbiome, probiotics can have positive effects on body weight, insulin sensitivity, prolonged inflammation, glucose and fat metabolism, and more.3,6

-- L. Plantarum: Similar to L. Acidophilus, L. Plantarum has displayed an ability to improve overall cholesterol levels to a healthy range5.
+- L. Plantarum: Similar to L. Acidophilus, L. Plantarum has displayed an ability to help keep overall cholesterol levels within a healthy range5.

-- L. Paracasei: In a controlled study, L. Paracasei caused a significant count reduction in pathogenic microbes present in the intestines of participants7.
-It was suggested that the probiotic be consumed regularly for at least two weeks in order to achieve the reduction, making it a great addition to your daily supplementation.
+- L. Paracasei: In a controlled study, taking L. Paracasei for at least two weeks led to a significant count reduction in pathogenic microbes present in the intestines of participants7.

 - L. Salivarius: In a study analyzing pathogenic organisms that cause oral caries, or tooth decay, L. Salivarius was shown to reduce the organism counts and promote overall oral health8.

 - L. Casei: L Casei has been shown to fight GI ailments and intestinal diseases including but not limited to: irritable bowel syndrome, inflammatory bowel disease and diarrhea5.